lb930/DendroViz/README.md

 Custom palettes are also supported:

-- In Python, pass a list or tuple of hex colors to `LayoutOptions.palette`
+- In Python, pass a list or tuple of hex colours to `LayoutOptions.palette`
 - On the CLI, pass a comma-separated hex string with `--palette`, such as `#112233,#445566,#778899`
-- Hex colors are validated before export, so invalid values fail fast
+- Hex colours are validated before export, so invalid values fail fast

 ### Built-In Palettes